 3. Shut Downs

 On the flip side, some individuals may cope with boundary violations by shutting down emotionally or withdrawing from communication altogether.
-This can look like avoidance of difficult topics, silences during conflicts, or even a lack of enthusiasm in the relationship.
+This can look like avoidance of difficult topics, silences during conflicts, isolation, or a physical shutdown via illness.
 Shutdowns can make it difficult to resolve conflicts and can lead to further disengagement.
 If you notice patterns of withdrawal, it’s essential to explore what boundaries are being violated and how to re-engage constructively.

 4. Repeated Circular Arguments